itrocks/class-use/README.md

 Types
 -----

-Each found dependency is qualified with any of these type identifiers:
+Each found dependency is qualified with any of these dependency type identifiers:

 - `argument`: the class is used as a function argument type
 - `attribute`: the class is used as an attribute, ie into a `#[...]` section